The Top 9 Ways to Help Prevent Cancer

 Donations are key to funding vital cancer research and education, but not everyone has the cash flow, you know?
 You can help by spreading the word to your friends and family.
 Whether you share this page or share your story, it brings us all one step closer to finding a cure.

-Ladies and gentlemen, know your body, and check it often for bumps, lumps, or changes.
-Monthly self-exams of breasts and testicles are a healthy habit to get into, and are perfect when paired with your annual check up.
+Ladies and gentlemen, know your body, and monitor it often for bumps, lumps, or changes.
+Monthly self-exams of breasts, testicles, and skin are a healthy habit to get into, and are perfect when paired with your annual check up.
 Early detection is key: Doctors believe that catching breast cancer early on could save thousands of lives each year.
 Testicular cancer is the most common form of cancer in men between the ages of 15 and 34.